-Rigorous study, spiritual disciplines and day-to-day mentoring form the core of ministry preparation in this redesigned program.
-Students learn and live in a vibrant seminary community, in a diverse city with opportunities for challenge and growth, and in a beautiful campus setting.
+Our redesigned Master of Divinity Campus program provides rigorous study, spiritual disciplines and day-to-day mentoring to form the core of ministry preparation.
+Students learn and live in a vibrant seminary community, in a diverse city with opportunities for challenge and growth and in a beautiful campus setting.

 Master of Divinity Campus is designed for:

 - People who want the long-standing strengths of the Master of Divinity program combined with mentoring, fellowship and formation in a community

 - People seeking a context where they can integrate learning with living in community and engaging with the surrounding context